BNIA/VitalSigns/README.md

 These scripts will download and clean ACS data for Baltimore and then construct indicators from the data.

-A list of all the tables used and their respective indicator scripts can be found here -ADD LINK HERE--
+A list of all the tables used and their respective indicator scripts can be found <a href="https://github.com/BNIA/VitalSigns/blob/main/ACS_Tables_and_Scripts.csv/">Here</a>

 First, import the script(s)  you would like to use for the ACS data chosen.
 ```